 There were no movements between levels of hierarchy during the year.
+The operational land level of hierarchy was adjusted to Level 2 retrospectively.
 For schedule of changes in values please refer to Note C1-6.

 Highest and best use

 All of Council's non-financial assets are considered as being utilised for their highest and best use.